 How do you know what questions they’ll ask?
 You don’t.
 However, you can make some educated guesses if you know what types of questions hiring managers usually ask.
-You can start with GlassDoor’s list of the most common interview questions.
+You can start with JL Careers’ list of the most commonly asked interview questions and typical executive interview questions.
 Then, to prepare for an interview for a specific role, Google: “Interview Questions [+ your job title].”

 If you find that you aren’t getting called back after interviews.
 Do an interview audit to determine what you might need to work on to improve your results.

 Tip #5: Work with a Professional Career Coach